volodymyrhudyma/blog/content/blog/add-redux-saga-with-typescript-to-your-react-application-january-2021.md

 **rootSaga** is a combination of all sagas present in your app.

-As your app gets more complex, it's a good idea to split your reducers and sagas into separate functions.
+As your app gets more complex, it is a good idea to split your reducers and sagas into separate functions.

 As you might have noticed, **rootReducer** and **rootSaga** do not exist yet, so let's add them.